eberhardtkorf/eberhardtkorf.github.io/pages/journal/entries/readmes/how_website_made.md

 #### Images

 Images that are contained within journal entries are referenced straight from the GitHub repository in order to center them in the final rendered version.
 According to the markdown philosophy this is not allowed, but it had to be done in order to keep the aesthetic nature of the website.
-An example of this code that centers an image within a `.md` file is shown below.
+An example of the code that centers an image within a `.md` file is shown below.

 ```
 <p align="center">
   <img src="https://raw.githubusercontent.com/eberhardtkorf/eberhardtkorf.github.io/main/pages/journal/entries/readmes/readme_images/image.png" />
 </p>
 ```

+The image:

 <p align="center">
   <img src="https://raw.githubusercontent.com/eberhardtkorf/eberhardtkorf.github.io/main/pages/journal/entries/readmes/readme_images/image.png" />